TianyuanCai/ml-notes/ml-notes/ml.md

 #### Co-occurrences Matrix (Collaborative Filtering)

 - People who bought this also bought…
-  - (\# items x \# items) matrix
+  - (\\# items x \\# items) matrix
 	- look at diaper row to see what else people bought on the other axis
 	- Recommend other items with the largest counts
   - Matrix must be normalized.
 Otherwise, very popular items will drown out other effects, and recommendations will be based on popularity rather than co-occurrence.
   - Similarity Measures
 	- Jaccard similarity

 Normalizes by popularity $
-\frac{ \text{who purchased i and j}}{ \text{who purchased i or j}}$
+frac text{who purchased i and j} text{who purchased i or j}$

 - Cosine similarity

   - The resulting similarity ranges from - 1 meaning exactly opposite, to 1 meaning the same, with 0 indicating orthogonality or decorrelation, while in-between values indicate intermediate similarity or dissimilarity.
   - Text matching. the attribute vectors A and B are usually the term frequency vectors of the documents.
 Cosine similarity can be seen as a method of normalizing document length during the comparison.
 	- Information retrieval. the cosine similarity of two documents will range from 0 to 1 since the term frequencies (using TF–IDF weights) cannot be negative.
 The angle between the two term frequency vectors cannot be greater than 90°.

 - Implementation
-  - Given a user A bought diapers and milk, calculate personalized score of baby wipes for User A. This allows taking past purchase history into account. $S_{\text{User A, wipes}} = \frac{1}{2}(S_{\text{wipes, diapers}} + S_{\text{wipes, milk}})$
+  - Given a user A bought diapers and milk, calculate personalized score of baby wipes for User A. This allows taking past purchase history into account. $S_text{User A, wipes} = frac12(S_text{wipes, diapers} + S\_text{wipes, milk})$
   - We can further weigh recent purchases more (time decay)
-    - Sort $S_{User A, Products}$ and find Products with the highest similarity.
+	- Sort $S\_User A, Products$ and find Products with the highest similarity.
 - Drawbacks
   - Cold start:
 	- A user has never purchased a product in the past.
 	- A product has never been purchased with any other product.
   - Does not utilize context (time of day), user feature (age), or product feature (content-based filtering)

 #### Matrix Factorization - Discover Hidden Structure